permguard/permguard/site/content/docs/0.0.x/legal-licenses/third-party-technologies.md

 Unless explicitly stated otherwise, **Permguard Project** is not affiliated with, endorsed, or sponsored by any company, organization, or product mentioned on this site.
 The same disclaimer applies to its creator, **Nitro Agility**, and all contributors to the project.
 Any references to third-party technologies, languages, or trademarks are made solely for informational purposes and in compliance with applicable licenses.

 All trademarks, logos, trade names, and intellectual property mentioned on this site are the property of their respective owners.
 Any omission of a specific disclaimer for a particular technology or product does not imply any form of endorsement, sponsorship, or affiliation.

 ---

+## Language & AI

+This text was originally written by the authors.
+AI-based tools were used only to refine grammar and clarity, without altering the meaning or intent.

+---